dropbox/dropbox-sdk-obj-c/README.md

 For most apps, it is reasonable to assume that only one Dropbox account (and access token) needs to be managed at a time.
 In this case, the `DBClientsManager` flow looks like this:

 * call `setupWithAppKey`/`setupWithAppKeyDesktop` (or `setupWithTeamAppKey`/`setupWithTeamAppKeyDesktop`) in integrating app's app delegate
-* client manager determines whether any access tokens are stored -- if any exist, one token is arbitrarily chosen to use
+* `DBClientsManager` class determines whether any access tokens are stored -- if any exist, one token is arbitrarily chosen to use
-* if no token is found, call `authorizeFromController`/`authorizeFromControllerDesktop` to initiate the OAuth flow
+* if no token is found, client of the SDK should call `authorizeFromController`/`authorizeFromControllerDesktop` to initiate the OAuth flow
-* if auth flow is initiated, call `handleRedirectURL` (or `handleRedirectURLTeam`) in integrating app's app delegate to handle auth redirect back into the app and store the retrieved access token (using a `DBOAuthManager` instance)
+* if auth flow is initiated, client of the SDK should call `handleRedirectURL` (or `handleRedirectURLTeam`) in integrating app's app delegate to handle auth redirect back into the app and store the retrieved access token
-* client manager instantiates a `DBTransportDefaultClient` (if not supplied by the user)
-* client manager instantiates a `DBUserClient` (or `DBTeamClient`) with the transport client as a field
+* `DBClientsManager` class sets up a `DBUserClient` (or `DBTeamClient`) with the particular network configuration as defined by the `DBTransportDefaultConfig` instance passed in (or a standard configuration, if no config instance was passed when the `setupWith...` method was called)

 The `DBUserClient` (or `DBTeamClient`) is then used to make all of the desired API calls.

-* call `unlinkClients` to logout Dropbox user and clear all access tokens
+* call `unlinkAndResetClients` to logout Dropbox user and clear all access tokens

 #### Multiple Dropbox user case